Critical-Infrastructure-Systems-Lab/manual/docs/How-to-edit.md

 - Familiarize with [Markdown](https://critical-infrastructure-systems-lab.github.io/manual/docs/general-programming)
 - Take the introductory course to [GitHub](https://critical-infrastructure-systems-lab.github.io/manual/docs/general-programming).
 Note that the specific training we recommend includes a specific [section](https://github.com/skills/github-pages) on GitHub Pages.
 - Take a quick look at the Hydejack [documentation](https://hydejack.com/docs/).
-Since the manual has already been setup, the key sections you will need are [Config](https://hydejack.com/docs/config/), [Basics](https://hydejack.com/docs/basics/), and [Writing](https://hydejack.com/docs/writing/)
+Since the manual has already been setup, the key sections you will need are [Config](https://hydejack.com/docs/config/), [Basics](https://hydejack.com/docs/basics/), and [Writing](https://hydejack.com/docs/writing/).
+Also, note that this website was forked from [https://github.com/hydecorp/hydejack-starter-kit](https://github.com/hydecorp/hydejack-starter-kit), so you can always check out that repo for some additional examples.
 - Ask [Stefano](emailto:galelli@cornell.edu) for access to the GitHub [repo](https://github.com/Critical-Infrastructure-Systems-Lab/manual) containing this website.

 ## The file structure